SohumT/ERDClustering/README.md

 ## Project Structure for Set-up

-- Please note that using  `eval.py` will require you to make path modifications to the code based on where your datasets are located.
+- Please note that using `eval.py` will require you to make path modifications to the `dataset_parent_path` in the `main` function depending on where your datasets are located.
 Some examples have been left in the code comments.

 ```
 .